-The three things that employers look for the most in your social media profiles
+The top three things that employers want to see in your social media profiles

 We’ve all heard that potential employers are going to be looking for us on social media.
 But why do they do it?
 What is it that companies want to see about our private life activities before making a professional assessment of us?